Chemeketa's truck driving certificate will provide the knowledge and skills needed to earn your Commercial Driver License (CDL) in four weeks.

 - Certain felony convictions can limit employment.
 Hazmat hauling has stricter rules; if you plan to haul Hazmat materials, inquire with employer/DMV prior to pursuing program

-- Pass a Department of Transportation (DOT) physical examination and drug screening (completed after acceptance into program)
+- Pass a Department of Transportation (DOT) physical examination (DOT Medical Examiner's Card)

-- Once you have met program prerequisites, you will need to obtain a Class A CDL learner permit with Airbrake and Combination Vehicles endorsements prior to the start of the program session.
-Test administered at DMV in English only.
+- Obtain a Class A CDL learner permit with Airbrake and Combination Vehicles endorsements.
+Tests administered at DMV in English only.

 Session Start Dates